SaliuA/Chicago_Crime_EDA/README.md

     <img src= "https://img.shields.io/badge/OneDrive-white?style=for-the-badge&logo=Microsoft%20OneDrive&logoColor=0078D4" alt="ONEDRIVE">
  </a>

-### This project also serves as an assignment for the AltSchool Data science second semester assesment
+### This project also serves as an assignment for the AltSchool Data Science second-semester assessment
 * [Alt school Data science](https://altschoolafrica.com/)

 ## Summary

-* Dataset mostly has categorical variables
+* The dataset mostly has categorical variables
-* Performed univariate and multivariate Analysis
+* Performed univariate and multivariate Analysis with accompanying visualization

 ### Built With